hweifluids/Py3DFTLE-Doc/source/3_numerical.rst

 **Explicit Euler Method**

-The first‐order explicit Euler scheme advances the position by sampling the velocity at the beginning of the time step:
+The first-order explicit Euler scheme advances the position by sampling the velocity at the beginning of the time step:

 .. math::